Wing clipping

-This article relates to birds.
-For clipped-wing aircraft, see Wing.

-Wing clipping is the process of trimming a bird's primary wing feathers or remiges so that it is not fully flight-capable, until it moults, sheds the cut feathers and grows new ones.
+Wing clipping is the process of trimming a bird's primary wing feathers or remiges so that it is not fully flight-capable, until it moults, sheds the cut feathers, and grows new ones.

 Technique

 Wing clipping is usually performed by avian veterinarians, pet store employees, breeders, or the birds' owners themselves.
 It is generally carried out on pet birds, particularly parrots.
 If performed correctly, it is a painless procedure and is quite distinct from pinioning, which is carried out by amputation of the wing at the carpal joint.
 It is, however, not harmless as it can lead to indirect injury from falls, and is known to cause psychological distress.